-Unfortunately risk is all part of a project process.
-One of the first things you have to consider when managing a project is; what could possibly go wrong?
+Unfortunately risk is part of a project process and one of the first things you have to consider when managing a project is; what could possibly go wrong?

 There is no point pretending or even considering that a project can be risk-free.
 I am probably sounding very negative but unfortunately it is highly advisable to include a project risk management process in your organization in order to increase the chances of a successful project implementation.

 The risk management plan should identify any risks which you anticipate and plan throughout the project life-cycle.
 By identifying this risk before it occurs, it should provide you with the appropriate amount of time to prepare and set aside solutions to manage and hopefully derail these risks.
 The process should give you an outline of guidelines to follow in order to determine any risks, therefore having the ability to manage and avoid any potential risks.
 Here are our five tips which you can follow in order to identify and manage risks effectively and ultimately better manage your projects.

 Top 5 Tips for effective Project Risk Management